robomotic/ai-red-teaming/README.md

 - Improve safety metrics and risk assessments
 - Build public trust in AI deployments

+## The Value of Red Teaming

+AI red teaming is a critical practice for ensuring the safety, security, and trustworthiness of generative AI systems.
+By simulating adversarial behaviors and probing for vulnerabilities, red teaming helps organizations:
+- Identify and mitigate risks such as prompt injection, data leakage, and bias.
+- Stress-test safety controls and alignment mechanisms.
+- Build public trust by demonstrating a commitment to responsible AI practices.
+- Enhance system resilience against evolving threats.

+## Emerging Methods for Red Teaming

+Emerging methods in AI red teaming include:
+- **Adversarial Prompt Engineering**: Crafting prompts to test model robustness and alignment.
+- **Scenario-Based Testing**: Simulating real-world misuse cases to uncover vulnerabilities.
+- **Automated Tooling**: Leveraging tools like PyRIT for efficient risk detection and evaluation.
+- **Multi-Turn Attacks**: Engaging models in conversational flows to identify weaknesses.
+- **Ethical and Bias Evaluation**: Systematically testing for biases and ethical concerns in model outputs.

+## Internal vs External Red Teaming

+- **Internal Red Teaming**:
+  - Conducted by in-house teams with deep knowledge of the system.
+  - Allows for continuous testing and integration into the development lifecycle.
+  - May lack the objectivity and diverse perspectives of external teams.

+- **External Red Teaming**:
+  - Involves third-party experts to provide an unbiased evaluation.
+  - Brings diverse skill sets and fresh perspectives to the assessment.
+  - Often used for high-stakes systems or regulatory compliance.

+## Designing a Red Teaming Campaign or Assessment

+Designing an effective red teaming campaign involves:
+1. **Defining Objectives and Scope**:
+   - Identify critical use cases and high-risk areas.
+   - Align objectives with organizational goals and regulatory requirements.

+2. **Assembling the Team**:
+   - Include AI engineers, cybersecurity experts, and ethics specialists.
+   - Ensure diversity in skill sets and perspectives.

+3. **Threat Modeling**:
+   - Analyze potential attack vectors and adversarial scenarios.
+   - Use frameworks like MITRE ATLAS and NIST AI RMF for guidance.

+4. **Executing the Assessment**:
+   - Conduct tests across the four phases: model, implementation, system, and runtime.
+   - Use a combination of manual and automated techniques.

+5. **Documenting Findings**:
+   - Record vulnerabilities, exploit scenarios, and remediation steps.
+   - Provide actionable recommendations for improvement.

+6. **Continuous Improvement**:
+   - Re-test after implementing fixes and integrate periodic checks.
+   - Adapt methodologies to address emerging threats and technologies.

 ## Red Teaming Report Structure

 A professional AI red teaming report should be objective, evidence-based, and actionable.
 The following structure is recommended: